Despite the name, ringworm has nothing to do with worms. It is instead a fungal skin disease.

 Ringworm can also affect the nails, making them dry, brittle, cracked, and deformed.

-In some cases, we can find atypical symptoms with irregular areas of hair loss (not in a circle) spreading across the face or nose, with scaling and crusting.
+In some cases, we can find atypical symptoms.
+For example, instead of a circular ring of hair loss, some dogs may have irregular areas of hair loss spreading across the face or nose, with scaling and crusting.

 Ringworm can also result in secondary bacterial infection causing skin redness and itchiness.